 ABOUT NASUĠRAQ RAINEY HOPSON

 I am a tribally enrolled Inupiaq born in Barrow Alaska (now known as Utqiagvik), and raised in Point Hope Alaska where my mother is from.
 I have two brothers, and one sister, all younger siblings.
-I am married and we are raising our amazing daughter in Anaktuvuk Pass, Alaska where my husband is originally from.
+I am married and we are raising our amazing daughters in Anaktuvuk Pass, Alaska where my husband is originally from.
 It’s very tiny, very beautiful Native village in the remote Brooks Range.
 We live a predominantly subsistence life, which means we harvest animals and plants from the wild of the arctic for a good portion of our food.
 We do as much as we can to preserve traditional Inupiaq values and knowledge this way.

 Currently I have a BA degree in Studio art from Humboldt State University in Northern California, and a couple other ‘almost’ degrees in things like Philosophy, Marine Biology, and even an almost Masters degree in Education.
 I have worked many amazing jobs and projects that tapped into my creativity and have colored my worldview over the years, they include being a middle school and high school art teacher, co-producing an Inupiat documentary, creating visual content for our school district that is culturally accurate, metalsmithing, jewelry making, and even competing in speech giving through high school and into college.
 I am passionate about all things indigenous and creative that focuses on traditional knowledge, with reclamation of our culture being priority.
 I run a small seasonal arctic agriculture business along with my Esty shop SalmonberryDreams.
 Creating things for others to appreciate and understand our unique Indigenous experience and to create content and items that our people can see themselves reflected in...is my goal in everything I do.